nadirbekzat/react-google-maps/README.md

 ## What is covered?

-1. Google maps in React
+1. Google maps in React.
 2. Adding Markers
 3. Panning and zooming maps
 4. Disable default controls